-We've been providing hospice care for Bolton since 1992.
+We've been providing hospice care for Bolton since 1992 (2022 is our 30th anniversary year - find out more here).
 The need for hospice care in Bolton was first identified in 1984 and thanks to the unwavering, dedicated support of our community we've been able to care for thousands of local families when they needed us most.

 It's an honour and a privilege to care for our community, and we are proud to be such an integral part of our town.

 The overwhelming support that is shown to us by Bolton, reminds us every day what being part of a community means.
 Thank you for every message of support, every innovative fundraising activity, every hour spent volunteering at the hospice, at our events or at our charity shops and every other show of support you have given us since we first opened our doors.

 We strive to provide the very best hospice care and will continue to work together with our community to ensure our services meet the demand for specialist palliative and end of life care in Bolton.